 - The Mandarin never claimed to be representing the Ten Rings in the first place.
 The real Mandarin is more annoyed that they used his name than anything to do with the name of the group.
 He is presented as just another terrorist, albeit a (seemingly) highly successful one.

 - The Mandarin is the leader of the 10 Rings, they say as much in the one shot.
 And in the movie the logo used in the Mandarin videos is the same as the one used by the 10 Rings in the first Iron Man.

 Tony using guns

-So, according to the Crowning Momentof Funny page (I haven't seen the trailers, minimal spoilers that way) Tony apparently doesn't know how to actually use a gun, as he makes a statement to Rhodey implying he thinks bullets are one size fits all.
+- So, Tony apparently doesn't know how to actually use a gun, as he makes a statement to Rhodey implying he thinks bullets are one size fits all.
 And yet in the first movie when the humvees are attacked and Tony gets captured, he wants the soldiers to give him a gun to try and help.
 In the extended/deleted scenes, he even picks up one from a fallen soldier and manages to get off a couple shots.
 I suppose it could be Obfuscating Stupidity, but I don't see why Tony would need to do that.
 So why the sudden lack of gun knowledge from Tony?

-I assume that Tony had long since planned that he might need to suddenly drop out and play dead for a while, and had arranged for money to be stashed in various electronic accounts that he could get access to without people figuring out he was alive.
+- I assume that Tony had long since planned that he might need to suddenly drop out and play dead for a while, and had arranged for money to be wired to various electronic bank accounts around the world that he could get access to without people figuring out he was alive.
 Given his high-risk lifestyle, it makes sense.